Student Protection Policy

 - Made annual sign off and declarations by all staff, parent volunteers, faculty, after school activity instructors, substitute teachers, etc.

-- Developed our Student Protection page on our website
+- Developed and continue to maintain the Student Protection page on our website

 - Formed our Student Protection Committee comprising of the leadership team, as well as the school nurse and counselor

 Nishimachi is committed to seeking the full truth about past misconduct by faculty or staff, to supporting and apologizing to alumni who were harmed in the past, and to ensuring the best possible safety protocols and support resources are in place to protect our current and future students.

 The international law firm of Jenner & Block conducted a broad investigation into any allegations of sexual misconduct by former or current faculty or staff members.
 The investigation was led by a former prosecutor who is very experienced in sexual abuse investigations.
 The School gave Jenner & Block full independence to take the investigation wherever it may lead and to report its findings to our community.

 The Jenner & Block Report, which was released on April 30, 2019, can be accessed HERE.
 If you have questions about the Jenner & Block investigation or wish to report misconduct, please feel free to reach out to our Head of School directly, via email (firstname.lastname@example.org) or phone (+81 (0)3-3451-5520).

 As announced in our community letter dated September 17, 2018, Nishimachi has established the Nishimachi's Therapy Fund, a referral and reimbursement program for survivors who wish to obtain professional counseling & Survivors of sexual abuse that occurred while they were attending Nishimachi may obtain counseling at no cost, whether or not they speak to the investigators.